 In Workiva, there's no switching between multiple versions of files.
 You can collaborate with your team in a way that's controlled and transparent.
 In a nutshell, your documents are safe, up-to-date, and as accessible as you want them to be.

-The primary way of organizing all of your Wdesk files, such as documents, spreadsheets.
+The primary way of organizing all of your files, such as documents, spreadsheets.
 They also help make things easier to find.
 You can use folders to roll forward next generation file types.
-Learn more.
+Learn more

-Combine related documents from both Wdesk and outside sources.
+Combine related documents from both Workiva and outside sources.
 Use binders to combine reports with supporting documents for executive review.

 Source Links are the primary location for a particular data point —the root from which all other instances of that data stem.
 These links are indicated with a blue triangle in the upper left corner of the cell or text selection.